dell/omnia/docs/source/Logging/index.rst

 Grafana Loki
 --------------

+After `monitor.yml <../monitor.html>`_ is run, Grafana services are installed on the control plane.

     i.
 Get the Grafana IP using ``kubectl get svc -n grafana``.

     ii.
 Login to the Grafana UI by connecting to the cluster IP of grafana service via port 5000.
 That is ``http://xx.xx.xx.xx:5000/login``.